 With reference to (14), it is clear that the bubble hypothesis is rejected as long as house prices are integrated of the first order, I(1).
-However, if house prices has an explosive root, the asset pricing theory would suggest that there is a bubble (violation of TVC).
+However, if house prices have an explosive root, the asset pricing theory would suggest that there is a bubble (violation of TVC).

-2.2.1 Econometric operationalization
+II.1 Econometric operationalization of Approach # 4